 Organizations are looking to the PMO as a more critical business component that derives project-specific data as part of the organization’s progress ability.
-With the technology changes like those found in Microsoft EPM 2010, companies are rapidly adopting a project management culture that encourages collaborative spaces; everyone involved in the project is able to contribute work in the communal space.
+With the technology changes like those found in Microsoft EPM 2010, companies are rapidly adopting a PM culture that encourages collaborative spaces; everyone involved in the project is able to contribute work in the communal space.
 A project is led and developed by the whole team, and each team member has complete access to all information on the project.
 Project progress is visible to everyone on the team.
-In this environment the project manager is transformed from a taskmaster to a project visionary, choosing the right direction for the project development.
+In this environment, the project manager is transformed from a taskmaster to a project visionary, choosing the right direction for the project development.
 Project stakeholder groups now have better insight and can leverage collaboration to drive a project.
 People and business processes are more efficient.
-They can build and complete work around a project management system, rather than having a project management system built around the work.
-The Microsoft EPM 2010 technologies use social, collaborative and team-centric project data to produce collective project intelligence.
+They can build and complete work around a PM system rather than having a PM system built around the work.
+The Microsoft EPM 2010 technologies use social, collaborative, and team-centric project data to produce collective project intelligence.

-The PPM as a Critical Part of the Business
+PPM as a Critical Part of the Business

-The PPM as a critical part of the business has created an unprecedented interest in project portfolio management methods.
-Historically companies find that after they have determined the strategic plans and definitions of types of projects that need to be initiated, they have more projects than resources available to implement them.
+The PPM as a critical part of the business has created an unprecedented interest in PPM methods.
+Historically companies find that after they have determined the strategic plans and defined types of projects that need to be initiated, they have more projects than resources available to implement them.
 PPM can help to address this issue.
-However, PPM can place a huge burden on an organization as PPM is a lifecycle process that is embedded into the functions and practices within an organization as part of doing business.
-Moreover, as companies embrace collaborative approaches to delivering more return on investment and are acutely tuned to projects that contribute to the company’s bottom line, there are newly discovered components that project and non-PMO stakeholders should take into consideration.
-The following is a high-level checklist for how to get the major benefits of PPM while keeping it simple.
+However, PPM can place a huge burden on an organization as PPM is a lifecycle process that is embedded in the functions and practices of an organization as part of doing business.
+Moreover, as companies embrace collaborative approaches to delivering more return on investment (ROI) and are acutely tuned to projects that contribute to the company’s bottom line, there are newly discovered components that project and non-PMO stakeholders should take into consideration.

 Collaborative Project Management: Avoid Negative Project Momentum

-Companies strive to create a “buzz,” or excitement about the projects and influence the workforce culture to drive strategic results.
+Companies strive to create a buzz, or excitement about the projects, and influence the workforce culture to drive strategic results.
 Leveraging EPM technologies and building cultural acceptance to work on projects together offers a powerful means for project managers to create momentum.
-A risk of this management technique is that it allows momentum that creates negative forces, activities or directive.
+A risk of this management technique is that it allows momentum that creates negative forces, activities, or direction.
 Historically stakeholders gathered to evaluate a variety of project details that ultimately lead to seas of spreadsheets and many hours of analysis.
-The result was many wasted hours gathering information or tracking details that never really helped drive the project, and more often than not never got used for anything.
+The result was many wasted hours gathering information or tracking details that never really helped drive the project and, more often than not, never got used for anything.
 Here are some ways to avoid negative project momentum using Microsoft EPM 2010 and newer PPM cultural practices:

 Collect only relevant project data.
-The Microsoft EPM 2010 system is a role-based PPM technology that allows a PMO to slice the project metadata that resides across the entire enterprise, and deliver information to stakeholders that is relevant to their functional roles.
+The Microsoft EPM 2010 system is a role-based PPM technology that allows a PMO to slice project metadata residing across the entire enterprise and deliver information to stakeholders that is relevant to their functional roles.

 Solid project analysis.
 Spreadsheets and other desktop business data tools have been used to model, analyze, and determine scenarios almost to the point of analysis paralysis.
 The Microsoft EPM 2010 technology provides custom configurations for user and stakeholder groups.
-This allows users to control what they need to analyze when they need it—all from real-time project data. .
+Users can control what they need to analyze when they need it—all from real-time project data.